 Legislation aims to provide coverage under the Medicare program for FDA-approved qualifying colorectal cancer screening blood-based tests

-Berlin (Germany) and Germantown, MD (U.S.A.), September 29, 2016 – Congressman Donald M. Payne, Jr. (D-NJ), today introduced the ”Donald Payne Sr. Colorectal Cancer Detection Act of 2016” at a panel discussion held in Washington D.C.
-The bipartisan initiative, led on the Republican side by Congressman Charles Dent (R-PA), aims to provide coverage under the Medicare program for FDA-approved qualifying colorectal cancer (CRC) screening blood-based tests.
+Berlin (Germany) and San Diego, CA (U.S.A.), March 15, 2019 – Representatives Donald Payne, Jr (D-NJ) and Kenny Marchant (R-TX) today introduced the ”Donald Payne Sr. Colorectal Cancer Detection Act” (HR 1765) to the United States House of Representatives in Washington D.C.
+This House Bill aims to provide payment and coverage under the Medicare program for FDA-approved qualifying colorectal cancer (CRC) screening blood-based tests.

 About colorectal cancer (CRC)

 Colorectal cancer remains a leading cause of cancer death in the United States.
 Although screening and early detection of colorectal cancer can save lives, about 35% of eligible U.S. patients are not being screened regularly.
 The unscreened population disproportionately results in 43% of new CRC cases and about 76% of CRC deaths and the associated costs.
 Approximately $18 billion is spent annually on this preventable disease in the U.S. Thereof, over $13 billion is spent on cases from unscreened individuals.

 By increasing screening and detecting more cancers early, the costs and deaths from this disease both can be addressed.
 The addition of the blood-based methods to the Medicare covered services would increase screening access in both urban and rural areas where populations are less likely to be screened.

 The Payne/Marchant effort is a bipartisan effort to address appropriate use of health care resources.